 Katherine Elizabeth Long - Founder

-Katherine is an avid cyclist & nature lover, who brings over 12 years of experience from the startup and technology world leading teams, implementing process and growing relationships with key companies in media, finance and technology.
+Katherine is an avid cyclist & nature lover, who brings over 15 years of experience from the startup and technology world leading teams, implementing process and growing relationships with key companies in media, finance and technology.
 She has a Master’s in Voluntary Sector Organisation from the London School of Economics, and before technology worked as a caseworker with refugees and children throughout college.
 Upon moving to NYC, she mentored with New Alternatives for Children for 2 years, acted as a Wish Granter with Make a Wish of MetroNY, and worked with Global Language Project on Audience Development for their annual benefit in 2012.
 She was named NY1’s New Yorker of the Week May 16, 2014 and a Friend of Marimekko on International Women’s Day March 8, 2015 for her efforts around Exploring Paths.
-She has acted and remains one of the Annual Campaign Chairs for the YMCA.
+She has acted as one of the Annual Campaign Chairs for the Chinatown YMCA, currently sits on the Board of Directors of the Chinatown YMCA, and is also the VP of the Board of Directors for the Vonage Foundation.

 Etsu was born in Japan though he calls NYC his home.
 He grew up in seven different countries, and his professional experiences include investment banking and media research.
 He has also led a number of athletic organizations including a national champion women’s soccer team and a regional level amateur elite cycling team.
 While he is busy trying to understand the complexity of cross-platform based media, he never forgets to make the time to train and race his bikes as he understands that there is nothing more rewarding than being outside and “exploring paths.”
 He is very much looking forward to contributing to this wonderful cause.